 There are a lot of options out there when it comes it your new cooling system, and we know that it can get tricky to figure out just what you need.
 Whether you’re buying a brand new AC unit or you need an upgrade, we’re here to help you!

-The HVAC professionals at Surgi’s Heating & Air Conditioning are ready to answer all the questions you have about everything HVAC, and we want to make sure you invest in the system that makes the most sense for you and your home.
+The HVAC professionals at Surgi’s Heating, Cooling & Plumbing are ready to answer all the questions you have about everything HVAC, and we want to make sure you invest in the system that makes the most sense for you and your home.
 When you’re ready for AC expertise, call us to get all of your questions answered and to get your home cooled the most efficiently.